...

 Drug testing law

 Nebraska’s drug testing law permits drug and alcohol testing provided certain technical procedures are followed.
-A positive test result, refusing to be tested, or tampering with a test specimen are all grounds for disciplinary action including termination.
-The law applies to employers with six or more employees and to state and local governments.
+The law applies to employers with six or more employees as well as to state and local governmental entities.

 Workers’ compensation